torquefi/torque_contracts/README.md

 ## Overview

 Torque Protocol is a Solidity-based, EVM-compatible smart contract system designed to streamline interaction with the most promising onchain economic opportunities.
-This repository contains the core contracts that power the protocol, including those related to vehicles for yield generation, factories for credit lines, governance, and more.
+This repository contains the core contracts that power the protocol, including vehicles for yield generation, factories for credit lines, governance, and more.

 - **Website**: [torque.fi](https://torque.fi)
 - **Documentation**: [docs.torque.fi](https://docs.torque.fi)